Loading...

 Physical Activity

-Engage in light exercise, like a walk, after consuming the shake to help your body use up the sugars.
+Engage in light physical activity, such as a short walk, within 30 minutes of consuming the shake to help your body use the sugar more effectively.

 Mindful Eating